The Xometry app works best with JavaScript enabled!

 Figure 1 below is an example of a metal 3D printer (DMLS):

-What Metals Can You 3D Print?
+Other Metals You Can 3D Print

 Metal 3D printing can be performed using a wide range of metal powders.
 These include, but are not limited to, steel, aluminum, stainless steel, copper, cobalt, tungsten, titanium, and nickel-based alloys.
 Precious metals like platinum, gold, palladium, and silver can also be used in 3D printing.

-How Does Metal 3D Printing Work?
+How Metal 3D Printing Works

 The working principles of a metal 3D printing method depend on the material used, whether that be a powder, filament, or wire.
 Out of these three options, printing with powder is the most common method.